 Damp problems that arise in a property are caused by water ingress which leads to a building’s material biodegrading.
 This can lead to serious damp problems for a property which is why it’s fundamental to the preservation and maintenance of all buildings that they remain as watertight as possible.

 Any defect permitting access of moisture into the fabric of a building must be remedied or treated to prevent further entry of water, and the area affected by water dried out.
-In order to identify defects that can lead to water ingress and to identify areas within the building that are at risk of fungal decay, a detailed inspection should be undertaken by a competent specialist who will carry out an external and internal investigation of the property.
+In order to identify defects that can lead to water ingress and to identify areas within the building that are at risk of damp problems like fungal decay, a detailed inspection should be undertaken by a competent specialist who will carry out an external and internal investigation of the property.

 - Deterioration of mortar in brickwork joints.

 - Bridging over the damp proof course by soil in flower beds, plinths, etc.